You’re Not Leading Your Team.

 You’re Managing the Fallout.

-If you're constantly following up, re-explaining work, or fixing things that should’ve been done right the first time—
+If you're constantly following up, re-explaining work, chasing decisions, or fixing things that should have been done right the first time— something is off.

 You're not running a team.